 The crater came into being 80,000 years ago; I’m a history geek so in my head I’ll do the mental calculation of what peoples were alive and where they lived at that time.
 I mention this because there’s absolutely no hidden, inner geology or vulcanologist geek in my brain.
 So, when I read things like…

 The inside of the 250′ high crater contains two lava dams behind which has formed small lava lakes.
-These are now flat in general appearance, covered with light colored clay, creating the impression of miniature “dry lakes.”
+These are now flat in general appearance, covered with light coloured clay, creating the impression of miniature “dry lakes.”
 There is a breach on the west side of the crater where basaltic lava poured out over a vast area.
-Beyond the crater lies 24 square miles of lava flow containing such features as lava lakes, collapsed lava tubes and sinks, spatter cones and massive flows of basalt. – U.S. Bureau of Land Management
+Beyond the crater lies 24 square miles of lava flow containing such features as lava lakes, collapsed lava tubes and sinks, spatter cones and massive flows of basalt. – U.S. Bureau of Land Management [link removed]

 … I have no concept of what that means.
-And, when I read words like pahoehoe and vesicular and kīpukas and pleistocene, I’m equally as lost.
+And, when I read words like pahoehoe and vesicular and kīpukas and Pleistocene, I’m equally as lost.
 My interpretation: the volcano came into being when people were still evolving.
 It was a tremulous and unstable time for the area.
 It was also probably very hot.